Alexandroni/systemC/examples/and2/README.md

 7 - Once the vivado HLS opens the project you will be able to synthesise and run the test bench<br/>

-NOTE: Vivado HLS only will be able to include yours header files (.h) if these files are on the folder that you've created the project before you create a Vivado HLS project.
+NOTE: Vivado HLS only will be able to include yours header files (.h) if these files are on the folder that you've created the project before you create a Vivado HLS project.<br/>

-8 - Once the synthesis and simulation process are finished you can export the IP package to Vivado Design.
+8 - Once the synthesis and simulation process are finished you can export the IP package to Vivado Design.<br/>

 ------------------------------------------------------------------------------------------------------
-In Vivado Design
+In Vivado Design<br/>

 9 -